tohwsw/hail-emr-graviton/README.md

   --template-body file://install-emr.yaml
 ```

-4. Test the cluster with a hail job.
-Create hail-script.py with the following content:
+4. Test the cluster with a Hail job.
+Login to the cluster primary node as Hadoop user and create hail-script.py with the following content:
 ```bash
 import hail as hl
 mt = hl.balding_nichols_model(n_populations=3,